Tennessee Notary Public Bond: A Comprehensive Guide

 Once their application is approved, members of the notary’s county legislative body will hold a vote to determine if the notary will receive their commission.
 Notaries who are elected will be notified by their county clerk.

 Step 4 – Purchase a Surety Bond

-Notaries public are required to purchase and maintain a $10,000 surety bond.
+Notaries public must purchase and maintain a $10,000 surety bond.

 Step 5 – File with the County Clerk

 After election by the county legislative body, notaries must file a surety bond and take their oath of office with the county clerk.
 After successfully filing their bond and taking their oath, notaries will receive their commission certificate and may now purchase their notary seal.
 Notaries may not provide any notarial services until they have received their commission and purchased a seal.

 Step 6 – Select a Third-Party Vendor

 Only an active notary public with a current commission is able to become an online notary public.
 Commissioned notaries can apply to become online notary public by first selecting a third-party vendor to provide them with the technology needed to perform online notarizations.
 The selected vendor must meet the minimum requirements set by the state.